 Interviewed by DJ ND

-- It comes from a Korean movie directed by Jackie Chan.
+It comes from a Korean movie directed by Jackie Chan.
 It's about a little girl called Fong Fong.
-At some point in the movie, she was facing a difficult choice: continuing practicing a competition in martial arts, which was her passion, or taking a conventional job.
-I guess you know what she has chosen.
+At some point in the movie, she was facing a difficult choice: Continuing practicing a competition in martial arts, which was her passion, or taking a conventional job.
+I guess you know what she chose.
 There are some similarities with my own journey.
 I participated in a lot of competitions.
 I went 2nd a couple of times before winning major competitions.
-2012 was a turn for me, when I won the DMC online battle.
+2012 was a turn for me when I won the DMC online battle.

 Maybe!
 It’s just a part of my personality.
-Even at school back in the days, I was the entertainer of the class.
+Even at school back in the day, I was the entertainer of the class.
 That’s just the way I am.
-If I can put a smile on people’s face, than my job is done.
-I remember, when I started djing, some aspects of the game seemed way too serious for me.
-Everybody is so focused, in competition mode...
+If I can put a smile on people’s faces, then my job is done.
+I remember when I started DJing, some aspects of the game seemed way too serious for me.
+Everybody is so focused, in competition mode ...
 I’m not afraid to wear costumes.
 I did it a couple of times with Angelo, and I even did a live appearance on stage during Fly & Netik's performance.
 Entertainment is important in my eyes.

 DJ ND: Besides your technical skills, you always take care of your image.
 Your videos are always very professional.
 That's the impression people get.
 Where do your video skills come from?

 DJ ND: You’re also working a lot for brands.
 Is it important for you to be implicated on product development?
 Making the trends?

 I always try to deliver original and clean work.
 I respect the image of the brand, and I’m thankful that the companies are booking me as a flagship to represent them.
 I like to share my feedback with brands to enhance the customer experience of the DJs.
 Helping the whole culture moving forward is crucial.
 It’s my contribution to the community.